Why seek the help of a tutor?

-Homework, hastily noted at the end of the course, and when your child pays less attention, or which instructions are formulated with unusual terms, can quickly become indecipherable and constitute real obstacles once he is back home.
-Then, the simplest exercise can become a real problem-maker, or even a cause of discouragement or abandonment.
+Homework, hastily noted at the end of the course, and when your child pays less attention, or when instructions are formulated with unusual terms, can quickly become indecipherable and constitute real obstacles once he is back home.
+Then, the simplest exercise can become a real problem-maker or even a cause of discouragement or abandonment.

-Having a mentor, then, means taking time to understand the purpose of the work required, by analyzing calmly its keywords, by using clear and understandable terms, and by delivering the right methods to solve the exercises.
+Having a mentor, then, means taking time to understand the purpose of the work required, analyzing calmly its keywords, using clear and understandable terms, and delivering the right methods to solve the exercises.

-3. Expose the student to a wider general knowledge …
+2. Expose the student to a wider general knowledge…

 In the company of a tutor, students can unleash their curiosity, and the lesson may then lead to digressions and anecdotes that will strengthen the overall culture of your child, and contribute to his development.